 Are you exposed to bat droppings and bird manure in your workplace?
 If so, you may be a at risk for a diagnosis of Histoplasmosis.
 Recently, I handled a case involving this disease.
 Histoplasmosis is an infectious disease caused by inhaling the spores of a fungus called H. capsulatum.
 Histoplasmosis is not contagious; it cannot be transmitted from…

-Below are links to a three-part series on back pain and its treatment from the Pittsburgh Post Gazette: http://www.post-gazette.com/stories/news/health/my-aching-back-only-seek-surgery-for-the-back-when-necessary-703565/ http://www.post-gazette.com/stories/news/health/ways-to-have-a-healthier-back-703518/ http://www.post-gazette.com/stories/news/health/my-aching-back-low-back-problems-are-common-neurological-disorder-701704/
+Below are links to a three-part series on back pain and its treatment from the Pittsburgh Post Gazette: http://www.post-gazette.com/stories/news/health/my-aching-back-only-seek-surgery-for-the-back-when-necessary-703565/ http://www.post-gazette.com/stories/news/health/ways-to-have-a-healthier-back-703518/ http://www.post-gazette.com/stories/news/health/my-aching-back-low-back-problems-are-common-neurological-disorder-701704/ If you or a loved one is dealing with back pain due to a workplace injury, see our Workers’ Compensation practice area to learn how we can help you pursue benefits and recovery.

 The unemployment compensation (UC) system is designed to provide a short-term “safety net” of benefits which provide income when you lose your job through no fault of your own.
 Generally speaking, to be eligible for UC benefits, you must be able and available to work.
 The determination of whether you are eligible for benefits is…